Quickstart

 After creating an account, the EdgeMQ Quickstart wizard will guide you through:

-- Generate API Key - for use with an ingest endpoint
+- Generate API Key — for authenticating HTTP and MQTT requests to your endpoint

-- Connect S3 - by creating an IAM Role EdgeMQ can assume with write‑only access to that prefix.
+- Connect S3 — by creating an IAM Role EdgeMQ can assume with least‑privilege access to your prefix

 - Deploy Endpoint — a dedicated VM in an edge location of your choice

-- Send Test Data - verify the full edge ingest-to-S3 path.
+- Send Test Data — verify the full edge ingest-to-S3 path via HTTP or MQTT

 This document provides a summary of each step.